duniter/duniter/doc/Protocol.md

 ##### Nonce

 * `Nonce` value may be any zero or positive integer.
 This field is a special field allowing for document hash to change for proof-of-work computation.

+##### Block fingerprint
+To be valid, a block fingerprint (whole document + signature) must start with a specific number of zeros.
+Locally, this hash must start with at least `PoWMin` zeros.

 ##### PreviousHash